CRISES-URV/eVerification-2/README.md

-This library implements the protocol described in the paper mentioned above and it is prepared to execute a configurable example with a maximum number of shares (n=5) and a threshold from 2 to the maximum of shares (n).

-In addition, it is provided with a GUI that permits to execute the following functions implemented in the library easily:
+This library implements the protocol described in the paper mentioned above and it is prepared to execute a configurable example with a maximum number of shares (n=5) and a threshold from 2 to the maximum of shares (n). easily execute the following functions implemented in the library:
 - <b>Generate </b> a set of shares from a SmartCard(SC) according to user configuration (number of shares, threshold and key size).
 - <b>Distribute </b> the generated shares, public key, and other public parameters from that SC to the rest of SCs.
 - <b>Verify </b> the received share from each SC.